 Yu-Be: Japanese Moisture Miracle

 Around for half a century, this pharmacist-founded brand is best-known for its medicated Moisturizing Skin Cream, the number-one selling cream in Japan that even Mt.
-Everest climbers turn to, to hydrate parched, dry skin. now has a few other products to tout, including a moisturizing body lotion, foaming skin polish and lip balm stick.
+Everest climbers turn to, to hydrate parched, dry skin.
+Yu-Be now has a few other products to tout, including a moisturizing body lotion, foaming skin polish and lip balm stick.
 The glycerin-based cream is enriched with Vitamin E, Vitamin B2 and camphor, which soothes irritation and stimulates blood circulation to improve the overall health of skin, and the scent fades rather quickly.

 Image courtesy of Yu-Be